microsoft/QuantumKatas/RippleCarryAdder/README.md

 * Part II explores building an in-place adder.
 * A more complex version of an in-place adder covered in part III of the kata uses a different algorithm to reduce the number of ancillary qubits needed.
-* Finally, part IV covers building an in-place quantum subtractor.
+* Part IV covers building an in-place quantum subtractor.
+* Part V covers addition and subtraction modulo 2ᴺ.

 You can [run the RippleCarryAdder kata as a Jupyter Notebook](https://mybinder.org/v2/gh/Microsoft/QuantumKatas/main?filepath=RippleCarryAdder%2FRippleCarryAdder.ipynb)!